 MRI of a Shoulder Injury

-CT Scan of Shoulder Injury
+CT Scan of Shoulder Injury Can provide Greater Detail

 ‘CT scan’ stands for computed tomography scan.
 It may also be called a ‘CAT scan’, which is short for computerized axial tomography.
 This imaging technique combines a traditional X-ray with computer technology to produce multiple images, which, by utilizing specialized software, are used to create a cross-sectional view of the shoulder structure.
 CT scans are most helpful for diagnosing minute fractures and soft-tissue damage.

-Properly Evaluating a Shoulder Injury Claim
+How is the Value of a Shoulder Injury Claim Evaluated?

 Evidently, this type of evaluation involves many factors and circumstances, but two broad categories of consideration include: